 First, check the PCPS Parent Portal to be sure your mailing address is correct.
 If you are in a different school district in Florida, check to be sure the correct address is on file with the district.

 Allow the state to fully issue Summer P-EBT benefits by early 2022 before inquiring about your benefit status.
-If you have not received your P-EBT benefit by early next year, or your student has been determined not eligible for the P-EBT benefit or you think you received an incorrect amount of P-EBT, you can complete the online P EBT Florida inquiry form to request a review of your student’s eligibility (look for the link near the bottom of the page).
+If you have not received your P-EBT benefit by early next year, or your student has been determined not eligible for the P-EBT benefit or you think you received an incorrect amount of P-EBT, you can complete the online P EBT Florida inquiry form to request a review of your student’s eligibility.

 If you have questions about your student’s P-EBT benefit, you may call 1-833-311-0321.
 Check the DCF website for updates.